Mathematical Foundations

 - The finite element method (FEM).

-- The boundary element method.
+- The boundary element method (BEM).

 - Numerical solvers and COMSOL Multiphysics